TIBCOSoftware/be-tools/README.md

 # TIBCO BusinessEvents Tools
 The `be-tools` repository provide different tools to work on TIBCO BusinessEvents applications.
-The `cloud` folder provide tools that enables you deploy and monitor your TIBCO BusinessEvents applications on different cloud platforms by using Docker and Kubernetes.
+The `cloud` folder provides tools that enables you deploy and monitor your TIBCO BusinessEvents applications on different cloud platforms by using Docker and Kubernetes.